 What smoking does to the mouth

-Some medications can cause darkening gums.
+Some medications can cause darkened gums.
 If you notice darker pigments in the mouth after starting a new medication, talk to your doctor.
 Some examples of medicine induced pigment change include:

 It's actually quite easy to bruise the gum tissue that surrounds teeth.
 And just like bruising that develops anywhere else on your body from trauma or injury, bleeding underneath the skin will appear as a dark reddening that shifts to shades of brown, black and eventually yellow as it heals.

 - Trauma- Fall, bump or hit to the mouth area

 - Injury while eating- Sharp edges, hot food, utensils

 - Aggressive Oral Care- Brushing or flossing incorrectly, including, using an electric toothbrush incorrectly, also biting or chewing on a toothbrush

 - Oral fixations- Chewing on non-food items like pencils, pens, ice, fingers and fingernails